JacksonFA/node-basics/README.md

 # NodeJS Basics to Advanced

-## Ignite Node.js 2023 - Module 01
+## Ignite Node.js 2023 - Module 01 (Fundamentals, Node HTTP and Streams)

-### Running the project...
+### Running the project

-After clone the repo, inside of module-01 and with node v20.10 run:
+After clone the repo, inside of 01-fundamentals-http-streams and with node v20.10 run:

 - `npm install`
 - `npm run dev`